 In 2019, semi-trucks were involved in 179,509 crashes.
 Because of their size and weight, semi-truck accidents are some of the most severe.
-Nearly 5,000 people were killed in trucking-related crashes in 2019 and thousands more injured, some critically.
-Lives are lost and others changed forever when someone is negligent while operating a 40-ton vehicle.
+Nearly 5,000 people were killed in trucking-related crashes in 2019 and thousands more were injured, some critically.
+Lives are lost and others are changed forever when someone is negligent while operating a 40-ton vehicle.

 If you’ve been injured in a crash involving a semi-truck, or if a loved one has been incapacitated or killed, you may be able to sue for damages.
 Schuler Law Office has helped clients in Louisville, Kentucky and the surrounding areas get compensation for medical expenses, lost earnings, loss of companionship, and pain and suffering.
 We help people overwhelmed by injury or death find a way to move on with their lives.

 Liability or “fault” for an 18-wheeler accident can lie with more than one person or entity.
 You can sue the semi-truck driver, the trucking company, and anyone else whose negligence contributed to the crash.

 The crash might be the fault of a driver who failed to inspect the semi-truck properly, logged excessive hours on the road, and was fatigued, or simply failed to pay attention.